Ludmilact/Ludmilact/README.md

 </div>
 <br>
 <div>
-   I'm a software developer in the process of a career transition, currently studying at UniAmérica and <a
+   I'm a software developer in the process of a career transition.
-                                                                                                           href="https://github.com/betrybe"><b>Trybe</b></a> Web Development bootcamp.

    How to reach me:  [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ludmilactimoteo/)